 Noche Buena is traditionally celebrated in a family circle around the festive table, and of course with villancicos—Christmas carols.
-The celebration proceeds with pastorales performances named after shepherds, and these feature shepherds on their way to the newly-born Baby.
-They meet devils and angels on their way and have to take the right decisions at each turn.
+The celebration proceeds with pastorales performances named after shepherds, and these feature shepherds on their way to the newly-born Baby Jesus.
+They meet devils and angels on their way and have to make the right decisions at each turn.

 Then, on January, 6 comes Día de Reyes—King's Day, or Epiphany.
 In Mexico, it's more common to give gifts on this day, rather than at Christmas.
 Besides, people make Rosca de Reyes which are a sweet wreath-shaped bread with one or two figurines of Baby Jesus inside.
 The bread is shared among all the guests, and those who get the figurines, are supposed to throw a party and cook tamales on Candlemas (Dia de la Calendaria) celebrated on February, 2.
 On that day people bring Christ child figures to the church to get them blessed and celebrations continue at home with tamale parties.
 This feast marks the final point of Mexico's long-lasting Christmas season.

 In Mexico City, you can find Christmas figurines, nativity scenes, and decorations as well as watch traditional posadas at the Coyoacán market that dates back to 1921.